poole/hyde/_posts/2016-02-14-angular-controller-test.md

 comments: true
 tags: [angular-jasmine, angularjs, javascript]
 ---
-<h3>Testing controller with controllerAs</h3>
+### Testing controller with controllerAs
-After we've seen how to <a href="https://ronapelbaum.wordpress.com/2016/02/14/angular-jasmine-test-patterns-1/">test a service</a>, let's talk about testing a controller.
+After we've seen how to [test a service](/2016/02/14/angular-service-unit-test/), let's talk about testing a controller.

 ```javascript
 function MyController(MyService) {